dmazine/arch-linux-install/README.md

 ### Docker

 Install the `docker` package.

 ```
 # pacman -S docker
 ```

 Next start and enable `docker.service`.

 ```
 # systemctl start docker.service
 # systemctl enable docker.service
 ```

 If you want to be able to run docker as a regular user, add yourself to the docker group.

 ```
-# gpasswd -a user docker
+# gpasswd -a myuser docker
 ```

 Then re-login or to make your current user session aware of this new group.